Cosby’s accuser says she was drugged, groped; ‘I was frozen’

 Cosby, 79, is charged with drugging and violating Constand at his suburban Philadelphia home in 2004.
 The TV star once dubbed America’s Dad could get 10 years in prison if convicted.

-She said she started feeling woozy after about 20 minutes, with blurred vision, slurred words and legs that felt like rubber.
+She told the jury she started feeling woozy after about 20 minutes, with blurred vision, slurred words and legs that felt like rubber.
 Cosby then penetrated her with his hand and also placed her hand on his penis and moved it back and forth, she said.

+She said she was unable to push him away or tell him to stop.

 Afterward, Constand said, “I felt really humiliated and I felt really confused.”